Hayle: Industrial revolution

 From 1831 to 1861 the Hayle and Bristol Steam Packet Company operated Steam Packet services which from 1837 connected with the newly opened Hayle-Redruth Railway.
 Designed from the outset to carry both goods and passengers the Hayle Railway's terminus was in Foundry Square under the present viaduct.
 Steam was introduced onto the Hayle Section in 1843 but the construction of the railway meant that only light engines could be used, whilst the incline at Angarrack also remained a problem.

 In 1852 a new railway was opened spanning the valley on the impressive Angarrack viaduct and passing through Hayle on a new wooden supports over Foundry Square which were later replaced with the current stone pillars.
 The Harbour Branch line was closed in 1982 and the station buildings and signal box were demolished at the same time breaking direct rail links with the local communities of Praze-an-Beeble, Leedstown and Helston.
 The original station in Foundry Square remained until after the Second World War when it was demolished.

 Harvey's of Hayle reached their peak in the early/mid-19th century but, along with the other foundries and engineering works in Hayle, began a long and slow decline.
 Harvey's acquired the Cornish Copper Company in 1875 but the downturn continued.
 The engineering works and Foundry were closed in 1903, although the company continued to trade as general and builders merchant, eventually merging with UBM to become Harvey-UBM in 1969.

-The Royal National Lifeboat Institution stationed a lifeboat at Hayle in 1866.
-A boat house was built for it in 1897, but after it was closed in 1920 it was moved to a site near the power station where it was used as a store for about 60 years before being demolished.
-The first lifeboat (Isis) was replaced in November 1887; the third and final boat, the Admiral Rodd arrived in 1906.
-A memorial to Hayle's volunteer lifeboat crews has been placed in the Isis Gardens beneath the viaduct on the site of the town's first railway station.
+The Royal National Lifeboat Institution opened Hayle Lifeboat Station in 1866 and a new boathouse was built in 1897.
+The lifeboat station closed in 1920, the boathouse then being rebuilt as a store for Hayle Power Station.
+The first lifeboat was named Isis.
+It was replaced in 1888 by the New Oriental Bank which was soon renamed E.F.
+Harrison.
+The final lifeboat was the Admiral Rodd which was built in 1906.